FrogboyMV/Magic/README.md

 * **Learn From Exposure** - Can learn spells when allies or enemies use them in battle similar to a Final Fantasy Blue Mage.
 Since my goal for this plugin is to allow you to replicate almost every other magic system, it wouldn't be complete without a way to learn spells from the creatures you battle now would it?
 Set this to true if this class learns spells this way.
 * **Learn From Essence** - Can learn spells through equipment by absorbing the essence of enemies defeated in battle.
 Later on, you will be able to configure enemies to bestow their essence or spirit when killed.
 You can also configure equipment that draws in this essence and allows the wearer to partially learn one or more spells.
 If they gain enough of the required essence, they learn a new spell.
 If you've ever played Final Fantasy 6 and know how characters learn spells by equipping Espers then you pretty know how this works.
 * **Show As MP** - Each class can have any number of magic systems attached to it but unfortunately, the status windows don't have unlimited space to show all of these.
 Therefore, you have to choose which one to display where an actor's MP gauge normally goes.
 Set this option to true to indicate that this should be displayed in the MP area.
 If more than one is set to true, the plugin will use the first one set this way.
+* **Text** - Configurable display text.
-* **MP Text** - If Show As MP is the first magic entry set to true, use this text for this classes MP label.
+  * **MP Label** - If Show As MP is the first magic entry set to true, use this text for this classes MP label.
 Leave blank to use the default MP label defined in the System tab.
-* **Use Text** - The Skills menu usually just allows you to select the Skill Type and all of your learned skills are there for use.
+  * **Use Command** - The Skills menu usually just allows you to select the Skill Type and all of your learned skills are there for use.
 But this magic system plugin is more complex.
 Actors can now use, learn and/or prepare spells from this screen now so new command options have been added.
 The command that allows you to use a skill or cast a spell defaults to the command "Use".
 It's probably best to set this to a more appropriate term depending on what type of system this class uses.
 If they are a spell caster, you might want to label this command "Cast".
 If they are a melee character, maybe "Use" or "Perform" is a better fit.
-* **Prepare text** - This is the command used when an actor prepares their spells or skills for the day.
+  * **Prepare Command** - This is the command used when an actor prepares their spells or skills for the day.
 A Cleric might call this "Pray" since they pray to their god for spells each day.
 A Wizard might "Memorize" their spells.
 Set this to what's most appropriate for this class.
-* **Learn Text** - If a class learns at least some of their spells by choosing them from their spell list (see Spells Known), they will have a "Learn" command.
+  * **Learn Command** - If a class learns at least some of their spells by choosing them from their spell list (see Spells Known), they will have a "Learn" command.
 Call it whatever you'd like.
+  * **Use Help** - Use command help text.
+  * **Prepare Help** - Prepare command help text.
+  * **Learn Help** - Learn command help text.

 ### Spell Lists